ajeyac/assassins/README.md

 assassins
 =========

-Code to facilitate an assassins game.
+This repository contains code to facilitate an assassins game.